cyberaide/bookmanager/README.md

 supported for documents that are in the same repository.

 Simply add the following in case your local files are in `../chapter`.
-While specifing it in the `base`.
-This variabble specifies the link to the source.
-The fariable github, will be used to replace the base with a link to the github repository.
+While specifying it in the `base`.
+This variable specifies the link to the source.
+The variable github, will be used to replace the base with a link to the github repository.

 ```